originallyus/node-red-contrib-alexa-local/README.md

 ## Known issues
-  * Doesn't support Echo Gen 2 & Echo Plus discovery yet
+  * Doesn't support Echo Gen 2 & Echo Plus local devices discovery yet
-  * Echo Show, Echo Spot, Sonos One does not have the capability to discovery devices locally
+  * Echo Show, Echo Spot, Sonos One do not have the capability to discovery devices locally

 ## FAQ
 **Does it support German or other languages?**